 It is no secret that in the modern economy, STEM fields are in constant need of qualified workers.
 There simply are not enough people with STEM skills to fill vacancies, even though those who hold STEM degrees make 26 percent more than their contemporaries who hold non-STEM degrees.
 Countless studies have chronicled various reasons why too few students participate in STEM education; however, a new survey from Pew Research Center finds that the number one reason students are not studying STEM might be that they view these fields as too difficult.

-The Southern Regional Education Board (SREB) is excited to announce that they will offer grants to the first 50 schools in High Schools That Work (HSTW) states that adopt a new Advanced Career (AC) program.
+The Southern Regional Education Board is excited to announce it will offer grants to the first 50 schools in High Schools That Work states that adopt a new Advanced Career program.
 These grants of $5,000 will help support schools in securing some of the equipment or professional development to implement their new AC program.

 As you know, science, technology, engineering and math (STEM) skills are in high demand in today’s fast-paced, technology-driven economy.
 Leading employers prize job candidates with strong communication and teamwork skills who anticipate workplace problems and can apply literacy, math and technical know-how to solve them.
 (Learn more in this Business Roundtable report).